bas-ansible-roles-collection/system-users/README.md

 * Optionally, adds more or more public key files to the `authorized_keys` file of a user account
 * Optionally, sets the primary group of a user account to an existing operating system group
 * Optionally, sets the secondary groups for a user account to one or more existing operating system groups
+* Optionally, adds a user account to the relevant sudo group for each operating system to grant sudo privileges

 ## Quality Assurance